Domiii/dbux/README.md

 * Where did the execution go from here?
 Where did it come from?
 * Which events were triggered and how did its handlers execute?

-## TODO (questions we cannot answer yet, but want to)
+## TODO: Questions we want to work on next

 * Sub-graph filtering
+   * Search sub graph contexts by keyword (QuickInput)
    * All traces/contexts/runs that referenced some object (ValueRef)

-   * All runs that passed through some subset of functions/traces
+## Future Work (even more cool questions)

+* Sub-graph filtering
-* Multiple filter modes
+   * Multiple filter UI modes
-   * hide vs. grayed out
+      * hide vs. grayed out?
 * What is the critical path in this sub-graph, in terms of call-stack depth?
    * NOTE: we don't aim to do performance analysis, so we can't find the *actual* critical path
+* Given two traces, find shortest path (or path that is most likely to be the actual path?)
+   * TODO: Somehow visualize and allow interactions with that path
+      * -> Possibly like a car navigation system -> listing all the twists and turns in a list
 * Interactive visualized call graph
    * zoom- and pan-able
    * multi-resolution